stewdio/blackswan/README.md

 Needs “pop corn” routine.
-This is the time to bring in multipe keyboards!! do we glide across one to reveal the other? opacity fade in? replace first w the second by gliding across and first one vanishes behind us? keys shoud smash and scatter and do “popcorn” routine where they kind bounce up and down? but this needs to fade out to almost no popping by the end. s
+This is the time to bring in multipe keyboards!! do we glide across one to reveal the other? opacity fade in? replace first w the second by gliding across and first one vanishes behind us? keys shoud smash and scatter and do “popcorn” routine where they kind bounce up and down? but this needs to fade out to almost no popping by the end.

+Should the background slowly fade down and pulse for this shit?
+So popcorn .engaged is extra bright??

 RECEIPT GENERATION